accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate text transcripts of audio-only time-based media on the screen.
+1. Locate on the screen text transcripts of audio-only time-based media.
 1. Check that each text transcript is relevant (all important audio or visual information is present, including dialogue and embedded text).
 1. If this is the case, the criterion is validated.